 3.7 Top Losing Posts PRO

-Rank Math identifies the posts that have dropped the most search positions in Google and presents to you with this listing.
+Rank Math identifies the posts that have dropped the most search positions in Google and presents them to you with this listing.
 This is really useful, as it shows you the opportunities or potential pitfalls beforehand, using which you can plan your course of action to improve your post.

 3.8 Top Winning Keywords PRO